drepko/Final-assignment/README.md

 Feel free to add any packages that you like.
 E.g. [MaterialUI](https://material-ui.com) can be used to set up a nice layout (maybe even responsive!) but there are perfect alternatives as well.

-## Hand-in and evaluation

-You will receive a time slot for a final evaluation talk on Friday. **Before** you show up on Friday, you should share the code of your assignment (frontend + backend) with us:

-* create a **PRIVATE** (this is _very_ important) GitHub repository
-* push your assignment to it regularly (so even if your computer breaks you will have a backup and we can see your progress!)
-* You will be asked to demo your application.
-Make sure you have everything running on your laptop before the start of the evaluation session.

-We don't want you to publish the code of your final assignment on GitHub during the week to prevent people from copying each other's work.

-### Final words

-* Show us what you've learned in the past weeks!
-* Have fun
-* Don't forget to sleep